gvwilson/thirdbit/src/fiction/iffy/index.md

 By the time Edson climbed back into the cab she was bundled up and overheating.
-"Lemme know if you, uh, hear anythin' more," he said shortly, putting the truck in gear.
+"Lemme know if you, uh, hear anythin' more," he said, putting the truck in gear.

 They drove on without music,
 faster than before.
-Iffy watched the time the voice had given them tick away on the watch sewn into the cuff of her jacket.
+Iffy watched the time the voice had given them tick away on the cuff of her jacket.
 With sixteen minutes remaining
 Edson slowed and turned onto something too faint to be called a track.
-Iffy put one hand on the roof of the cab to brace herself as the truck bounced over sharp-edged rocks the size of her head.
+Iffy put one hand on the roof of the cab to brace herself as they bounced over sharp-edged rocks the size of her head.

 Nine minutes remaining.
 The truck dipped nose-down into a narrow gulley.
 The stream at the bottom had once flowed beneath the ice.
-Now it wound its way between clumps of tweaked Arctic willow spaced too evenly apart to be natural.
+Now it wound its way between clumps of tweaked Arctic willow too evenly spaced to be natural.
 Water splashed up onto the truck's hood as they followed the stream for two and a half precious minutes.